AppleFlavored/mh-legacy/README.md

-# Minehut-
+# MinehutLegacy
 A browser extension that reverts the [Minehut](https://minehut.com) panel back to the 2019 panel.

 ## License
-Minehut- is licensed under the MIT License.
+MinehutLegacy is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.